How to Make a Succulent Terrarium

 Now is the creative part!
 Place your cuttings into the potting mix and arrange them so that the composition suits you.
-Ashley recommends putting taller pieces into the back and pushing them in with the end of a spoon or paintbrush so that the end with the callus is well covered.
+Place the taller pieces at the back and push them in with the end of a spoon or paintbrush.
+Just so the end with the callus is well covered.
 Next, put any large pieces inside and push them in.
 It helps to put the trailing pieces in before any of the foreground succulents since it might be difficult to get them in otherwise.

-Once all your succulents are in you’re finished!
-The cuttings may take a few weeks to develop roots so try to keep the terrarium in a bright area where they can form without disturbance.
-For aftercare, the succulents will generally only need to be sprayed with water once a week or so.
+You’re finished once all of the cuttings are placed in the potting mix.
+They’ll take a few weeks to develop roots so try to keep the terrarium in a bright area where they can form without disturbance.
+For aftercare, the succulents will generally only need to be sprayed with water once a week.
 Each time you water them, ensure the potting mix is damp but not soaking and allow it to dry almost completely before watering again.
-For more succulents care, visit this link.

 You might also find that over time, the succulents may become a bit leggy since they’ll be trying to find more space to grow.
 Just cut these leggy pieces off and re-pot them outside or in new terrariums!

 This looks very nice.
 But: you should never plant indoor- and outdoor-succulents together.
 They have different needs and one of them will eventually die.
 Sempervivum (hen and chicks) and sedum are outdoor plants that need the weather while crassula (Jade plant) and echeveria like to be in the house.

 Never say never when it comes to gardening.
 These plants grew successfully for a year before I repotted them on.
 All did very well together, as do all the succulent terrariums that Ashley makes and retails.